 Grand Canal

-The Grand Canal is the longest and oldest artificial waterway system in the world.
+The Grand Canal is the world's longest and oldest artificial waterway system.

 The canal runs along a north-south axis originating in Beijing, passing through eight provinces, and ending at the seaport of Ningbo.
 Successive dynasties used it for the unified administration of its territory.
-It was used for the transport of raw materials, grain, which was an imperial monopoly, and rice to feed the people and troops.
+It was used to transport raw materials, grain, an imperial monopoly, and rice to feed the people and troops.

 Community Perspective: There doesn’t seem to be a ‘best’ place to see the Grand Canal.
-Tongzhou (reviewed by Ian) lies conveniently close to Beijing, while Suzhou (Michael, GabLabCebu) also has very easy-to-access parts.
-Solivagant did a boat trip from Suzhou to Hangzhou in 1989, while Frederik zoomed in on the water towns and Juha focused on the inscribed granaries.
+Tongzhou (reviewed by Ian) lies conveniently close to Beijing, while Suzhou (Michael, GabLabCebu) and Hangzhou (Els) also have very easy-to-access parts.
+Solivagant traveled from Suzhou to Hangzhou by boat in 1989, while Frederik zoomed in on the water towns and Juha focused on the inscribed granaries.

 Map of Grand Canal